balder-dev/balder/doc/source/tutorial_guide/03_double_setup.rst

 Part 3: Expand Setup Code
 *************************

-In this part we are going to learn one of the key concepts of balder - reusing tests.
+In this part we are going to learn one of the key concepts of Balder - reusing tests.

 This essential concept allows you to effortlessly utilize existing scenarios for various setups.
 Many projects require similar testing in multiple ways, whether it's supporting a user interface on different platforms or managing a device